association-rosia/crop-forecasting/README.md

 ## 🏆 Challenge ranking
 The score of the challenge was the R2 score.
-Our solution was the 4th one with a R2 score equal to 0.66 🎉.
+Our solution was the 4th (out of 185 teams) one with a R2 score equal to 0.66 🎉.

 The podium:
 🥇 Outatime - 0.68